-8.6.5 MGC initiation of remote pause and resume requests
+9.6.5 MGC initiation of remote pause and resume requests

-The MGC may require that for a particular Stream that the remote RTP sender pauses RTP transmission.
+The MGC may require that for a particular RTP stream that the remote RTP sender pauses RTP transmission.
 In order to request the MG to send a PAUSE request to the remote RTP sender, the MGC shall send the “Remote Pause” (rempr/rpause) Signal to the MG.
-On reception of the signal the MG shall initiated a PAUSE request on the applicable RTP Stream.
+On reception of the signal the MG shall initiated a PAUSE request on the applicable RTP stream.
 The MGC may provide or wildcard CHOOSE a Pause Identity (pauseid).
 If the pauseid is wildcarded, the MG shall return the chosen value in a command reply.
 The MG will send the pause identity in the PAUSE request.
 The use of the pause identity allows the MGC and MG to correlate pause/resume requests and replies.

-The MGC may require that for a particular Stream that the remote RTP sender resumes RTP transmission.
+The MGC may require that for a particular RTP stream that the remote RTP sender resumes RTP transmission.
 In order to request the MG to send a RESUME request to the remote RTP sender, the MGC shall send the “Remote Resume” (rempr/rresume) Signal to the MG.
-On reception of the signal the MG shall initiate a RESUME request on the applicable RTP Stream.
+On reception of the signal the MG shall initiate a RESUME request on the applicable RTP stream.
 The MGC shall provide a fully specified a Pause Identity (pauseid).

 In order that the MGC may be notified of the response from the remote RTP sender regarding MGC initiated PAUSE and RESUME requests it shall set the “Detect Pause Resume Result” (rempr/dprres) Event.
 On reception of a rempr/rpause signal with a pause identity, the MG arms the Event and sends a Notify.req to the MGC when it detects a PAUSED or REFUSED indication for the applicable pause identity.
 On reception of a rempr/rresume signal with a pause identity, the MG arms the Events and sends a Notify.req to the MGC when it detects a REFUSED indication or when it detects a resumed RTP flow for the applicable RTP stream.
 The Notify.req contains the dprres ObservedEvent containing the Response Type (rest).
 If after a suitable timeout period (see clause 4.6/[IETF STREAM PAUSE] the MG does not detect any response from the RTP sender (either by signaling pause CCM messages or via a modification in the sending of the RTP stream) the MG shall send a Notify.req containing the dprres ObservedEvent containing the Response Type indicating a failure.